 - A cutting-edge LL.M. in Taxation of Cross-Border Investment

-- A specialized Triple Degree Program (J.D./M.B.A.'LL.M.) for Business Majors in Tax or Real Property Development
+- Specialized Triple Degree Programs (J.D./M.B.A./LL.M.) for Business Majors in Estate Planning, Tax or Real Estate/Property Development

 International exchange experiences focusing on business including our Zurich Seminar, our exchange with ESADE in Spain and one of the best business schools in Europe, exchange at University of Versailles in France with a focus on international business arbitration, and our Rio Exchange Program with Fundaco Getulio Vargas School of Law

 This program brings together students, faculty, practitioners, and entrepreneurs from around the country and the world to explore innovation in legal education and practice.
 LawWithoutWalls enables students to collaborate across institutions and countries, tp gain business, entrepreneurial, investigative research, and team building skills and, more than that, invaluable experience and insight into the world of law and business.

 Professor Caroline Bradley is an expert in United States securities regulation, international finance, and business associations.